coduin/epiphany-bsp/docs/variables.rst

 So far we have discussed writing to, and reading from variables using `bsp_put` and `bsp_get`.
 These two functions are *buffered*.
 When calling `bsp_put` for example, the *current source value* at the time of the function call is guarenteed to be sent to the target processor, but it does not get sent until the next barrier synchronisation -- so behind the scenes the EBSP library stores a copy of the data.
 The BSP standard was originally designed for distributed memory systems with very high latency, in which this design makes a lot of sense.
 On the Epiphany platform this gives a lot of unnecessary overhead since data is copied to *external memory*.

 This problem is not unique to the Epiphany platform however.
-Together with the [MulticoreBSP][multicorebsp] which target modern multicore processors, two additional BSP primitives were introduced that provide *unbuffered* variable communication, `bsp_hpput` and `bsp_hpget`.
+Together with the `MulticoreBSP <http://www.multicorebsp.com/>`_ which target modern multicore processors, two additional BSP primitives were introduced that provide *unbuffered* variable communication, `bsp_hpput` and `bsp_hpget`.
 Here the `hp...` prefix stands for *high performance*.

 However, although their function signatures are completely identical, these are not meant as a drop-in replacements for `bsp_put` and `bsp_get`.
 They are unsafe in the sense that data transfer happens *at once*.
 This means that when using these functions you should be aware of possible race conditions -- which can notoriously lead to mistakes that can be very hard to debug.